plewis/termite-battle/README.md

 ## Compiling

-The program requires that the [Boost](https://www.boost.org) libraries program_options and filesystem be compiled.
-This can be done using the commands
+The program requires that the [Boost](https://www.boost.org) libraries `program_options` and `filesystem` be compiled.
+Assuming that Boost was installed at *$HOME/boost_1_73_0*, the commands below can be used to compile these libraries:

+    cd $HOME/boost_1_73_0
     ./bootstrap.sh --with-toolset=gcc --with-libraries=program_options,filesystem
     ./b2 cxxflags="-std=c++11"

-Assuming that Boost was installed at *$HOME/boost_1_73_0*, the libraries will be located in *$HOME/boost_1_73_0/stage/lib*.
-If you've used a newer version of Boost, modify the _src/build.sh_ file accordingly.
+The libraries will be located in *$HOME/boost_1_73_0/stage/lib*.
+If you're using a newer version of Boost, modify the lines above and those in _src/build.sh_ file accordingly.

-Build using the command
+Assuming you've cloned this repository into $HOME/termite-battle, build the termite battle program using the command

-    cd src
+    cd $HOME/termite-battle/src
     . build.sh

 If compiled and linked successfully, the program will be at _src/tb_.

-Run

-    ./tb --help to see command line options.
+Run the following to see command line options:

+    ./tb --help

 ## Data file format

 There is an example directory containing a _example.dat_ file (containing the data for two battles) and _battle.conf_ (the control file used by the program).
 All options listed by running the help command (see above) can be used in the _battle.conf_ file to avoid long command line invocations.